-Maintaining a temperature of at least 65 degrees Fahrenheit in your home will ensure your parrot is safe and protected against winter's ever-decreasing cold temperatures.
+Whether you live in Honolulu or Milwaukee, maintaining a temperature of at least 65 degrees Fahrenheit in your home will ensure your parrot is safe and protected against winter's ever-decreasing cold temperatures.
 This will provide a comfortable environment for parrots of all sizes to enjoy.

 Whether you own a large African Gray or a small budgie, maintaining a constant indoor temperature of 65+ degrees Fahrenheit is recommended during the winter.

 Of course, owners can also use space heaters to take some of the burden off their home's central heating.
 These devices offer a quick, easy and energy-efficient way to warm specific areas of the home without relying on central heat.
 However, there are a few things you should know before using them around your parrot

 - NEVER use space heaters (or cookware) containing Teflon or Teflon-coated parts, as they produce fumes which are highly toxic to parrots.